 Before heading out anywhere far from your home, you need to, first of all, check whether you have sufficient oil.
 The engine oils lubricate the moving components like crankshaft, camshaft, and pistons.
 Thus, they have to move smoothly without interruption, otherwise, you might be in for a lot of troubles.

 Implement a habit of changing the oil after every 4000 miles.
-Next, inspect the radiator fluids in order to avoid engine overheating itself.
+Next, inspect the radiators fluid in order to avoid engine overheating itself.
 The same rule applies for the brake and transmission fluids.

 You might not be aware of this, but when you push the brake pedal, the fluids inside the brake lines tend to clamp on the rotors, thus they may slow down your car.
 Therefore, checking all the oils is extremely vital.

 2. Get any major repairs done

 Planning to take a long road trip takes time and diligence.
 Likewise, you need to take extra care of your car before embarking on an exciting journey.
 For that reason, you might want first to do a thorough service or check up.

 Make sure that you entrust your car to experts and find a professional auto service in Carlingford to do the essential heavy-duty service.
 The mechanics would check whether you need to do any major repair or only fix a few minor issues, they would run the engine diagnostics in order to avoid any potential mishaps on the road, plus they will check your cooling system, the functionality of the breaks and shock absorbers.